 Posted on Monday, December 6, 2010

-Category: Gaming, Localization, Translation
+Category: Gaming, Gaming, Localization, Localization, Translation, Translation

 On December 7, 2010 World of Warcraft, one of the best-selling video games of all time, launched a new expansion along with translations into half a dozen languages.
 As the game’s world is destroyed and rebuilt in “World of Warcraft: Cataclysm,” the hundreds of thousands of lines of text also shift and rearrange to accommodate local audiences around the globe.